Andrew Henderson

 Norway, Sweden, and Denmark are rated as some of the happiest places on earth, so you know that the quality of life there is through the roof.

 What they are not, however, are tax havens.
-Featuring some of the highest rates of income tax in the world, it won’t be suitable for everyone to move there permanently.
+They feature some of the highest rates of income tax in the world, and a permanent move there won’t suit everyone.

 However, if you plan it out carefully and don’t become a tax resident, Scandinavia is an amazing place to live.